pinewoodgreens/pinewoodgreens.github.io/_includes/announcements.md

+#### Trash Pickup on 7/7/2020 Delayed to 7/8/2020

+Trash pickup has been delayed one day to Wednesday, 7/8/2020.
+If you do not use a trash can and are able to retrieve your bags and put them out again Tuesday night, please do so to avoid animals breaking into the bags.

 #### Virginia COVID-19 Phase 2 Pool and Playground Updates

 Updates on the pool and playground are included in our latest newsletter located [here](http://us11.campaign-archive.com/?u=ccb02905102f08c37b4d2ec3e&id=9045a9167a).
 The playgrounds have reopened, effective June 18, 2020.
 The pool remains closed.